Cap-go/website/content/blog/automatic-build-and-release-with-github-actions.md

 To make this work, you need to get your API key for Capgo, add it in the [secret of your GitHub repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets) as `CAPGO_TOKEN`.

-You can now commit this both file and see your first tag appear in GitHub!
+You can now commit this both files and see your first tag appear in GitHub!

-Add the commit will generate a new build for production channel.
+Add the commit will generate a new build for the production channel.

 You should add your test in the build step to ensure your code is working.

-Go To your Capgo dashboard and check your build who just appear, you now have your CI/CD system.
+Go To your Capgo dashboard and check your build who just appeared, you now have your CI/CD system.

 If you want to let all of your users get the update whenever it's available, go to your channel and set it to `public`.